 Step 5.
 Click on the

 Step 6.
-Now, the pop-up window that appears, click the
+Now, in the pop-up window that appears, click the

 Now, your computer will reboot to reset the Wi-Fi and Ethernet adapters.